EngineerAlexander/convoflow/README.md

 - PostgreSQL will store session logs.
 - Neo4j will manage the conversational graph.

-To tear down the containers after running:
+To tear down the containers after running later:

 ```bash
 docker-compose down -v